Photography Guides

 Finding TFP models in the UK

-The old routes — open model communities and social media callouts — are plagued by ghost profiles, no-replies and no-shows, in both directions.
-Models get burned by photographers who never deliver images; photographers get burned by applicants who vanish on shoot day.
+The old routes, open model communities and social media callouts, are plagued by ghost profiles, no-replies and no-shows, in both directions.
+TFP modelling cuts both ways: models get burned by photographers who never deliver images; photographers get burned by applicants who vanish on shoot day.

 TFP photography FAQs